Infamous 2: Reception

-Infamous 2 received "generally positive reviews", according to review aggregator Metacritic.
+Infamous 2 received "generally positive reviews", according to review aggregator website Metacritic.

 The story of Infamous 2 was divisive.
-Sterling McGarvey from GameSpy thought the story was a "pulpy comic book narrative", Colin Moriarty of IGN found the story well-delivered and "incredible", and Eurogamer's Christian Donlan found the endings of the game to be "genuinely satisfying" and an improvement on the overarching storyline of the series.
+Sterling McGarvey from GameSpy thought the story was a "pulpy comic book narrative", Colin Moriarty of IGN found the story well-delivered and "incredible", and Eurogamers Christian Donlan found the endings of the game to be "genuinely satisfying" and an improvement on the overarching storyline of the series.
 Conversely, Andrew Reiner of Game Informer found the story disengaging with confusing narrative threads, Giant Bombs Brad Shoemaker felt the story was scattered and had too much going to find its center, and Tom Mc Shea from GameSpot described the story as bland and lacking a hook to invest the player in Cole's affairs.

 IGNs Moriarty thought that New Marais was more living and breathing than Empire City and the overall look of the game was improved over the original.
 Game Informers Reiner saw the city as a "sightseeing marvel."
 GameSpys McGarvery found the game was much cleaner-looking than the first.
 GameSpots Mc Shea noted the city's neighborhoods were varied and felt alive, and found the visuals "great-looking".
 Eurogamers Donlan wrote "New Marais is every bit as good at its job as Empire City was".